 To purge a single URL, select the domain from the Domain menu and type the path to the content in the Path field.
-For example, to purge https://docs.fastly.com/example.jpg, you would select docs.fastly.com/example.jpg, in the Path field.
+For example, to purge https://docs.fastly.com/example.jpg, you would select docs.fastly.com from the Domain menu and type /example.jpg in the Path field.